munificent/craftinginterpreters/book/statements-and-state.md

 You can think of it like a <span name="map">map</span> where the keys are variable names and the values are the variable's, uh, values.
 In fact, that's how we'll implement it in Java.
+We could stuff that map and the code to manage it right into Interpreter, but since it forms a nicely delineated concept, we'll pull it out into its own class.

+Start a new file and add:

 <aside name="map">

 Java calls them "maps" or "hashmaps".
 Other languages call them "hash tables", "dictionaries" (Python and C#), "hashes" (Ruby and Perl), "tables" (Lua), or "associative arrays" (PHP).
-Way back when, they had the evocative name "scatter tables".
+Way back when, they were known as "scatter tables".

 </aside>

-We could stuff the environment fields and the code to manage it in the Interpreter class, but it forms a nicely delineated concept, so we'll pull it out into its own class.

 ^code environment-class